pd-fkie/exim-fuzzer/blog-post.md

 ```

 ## Reaping the Results
-  - we compared our fuzzer to AFLNet
 - with AFLNet we got around ~30 exec/s on one core and were not able to utilize
   multiple cores
 - with our fuzzer we got around ~1200 exec/s pro core and were able to utilize
   multicore-fuzzing with linear scaling
 - TODO: coverage evaluation
 - enabled us to squeeze multiple bugs out of heavily vetted code
+- TODO: more details about the fuzzing campaign, graphs?

 - as more and more peolple are fuzzing, stock-solutions like
   AFL become less and less effective
 - if you want to find bugs don't just rely on existing off-the-shelf fuzzers
 - fuzzing solutions that give you an edge are not that far away
 - putting a little bit of effort into writing custom fuzzers can
   give a big payoff